 Ramius (No. 50) is among the most consistently per- where spreads tend to be wider, helps." forming merger arbitrage funds.
-Over the past five Advanced Micro Devices' recent purchase of Xilinx for \$49 years through 2021, its annualized returns of 7.54% billion, the largest chip deal ever, is an extreme example. were nearly 2 full percentage points higher than the At one point, Johnson said, "gross spread had exceeded average M&A fund, according to BarclayHedge.
+Over the past five Advanced Micro Devices' recent purchase of Xilinx for \$49 average M&A fund, according to BarclayHedge.
 Since the fund's inception in January 2013, it has delivered gains of 7.8% with volatility under 10, a worst drawdown of less than 15%, and it has never had a down year.
 Further, it's the only pure merge arb fund that qualified for this year's survey.

 This \$320 million strategy has the unique support of a large asset manager.
-Cowen, its parent with assets of \$15.8 billion, provides access to additional research and institutional support, from operations and technology, to ac-two times leverage on long positions to enhance gains. counting and client relations.
+Cowen, its parent with assets of \$15.8 billion, provides access to additional research and institutional support, from operations and technology, to active times leverage on long positions to enhance gains. counting and client relations.